 Given the complexity of the application process, applicants should consider contracting with a private sector specialist to register new food additives.
-Beside the language barrier, many steps require materials and documents to be delivered in person.
-The NHC does not consider foreign governments to be valid entities to apply for new additives, therefore embassies are not able to complete these steps on a company's behalf.
+Many steps require materials and documents to be delivered in person.
+The NHC does not consider foreign governments to be valid entities to apply for new additives, therefore embassies are not able to assist with these steps on a company's behalf.